corrode/corrode.github.io/content/blog/ugly/index.md

 Turns out our assumptions about a program's execution are often wrong and our mental models are flawed.

 Fortunately, we can encapsulate a lot of the complexity behind ergonomic abstractions; it just takes some effort.
-Don't worry: once you start to confront your bad habits and look around for better abstractions, greener pastures lay ahead.
+So don't worry: once you start to confront your bad habits and look around for better abstractions, Rust stops being ugly.